Last Updated on January 18, 2026 by Denise Leo

 Later symptoms may include:

-This disease may also harden the nose and footpads and is often referred to as “hardpad disease.”
+This disease may also cause the nose and footpads to harden and is often referred to as “hardpad disease.”

 How to Treat Distemper